Jacquot-SFE/LensGears/README.md

 Resources for laser cut lens gears, starting with .8 pitch, but the sky is the limits.

+### Inkscape notes

+There's a gear generator in *extensions->render->gear*.
+The magic number for circular pitch is 8.835 px. (see notebook on 3/24/2014).

+If you were really on top of things, you'd generate a path that traces around the outside of gear, so that the laser kerf skirted the outer edge of the gear.

 Repository Contents
 -------------------
 * **/DesignFiles** - SVG files for the gears.